So what are platelets?

 What are the requirements?

-You have to be at least 16 years old, have had one successful blood donation (or more), consent to Zika testing and submit a parental consent form.
+You have to be at least 16 years old, have had one successful blood donation (or more), and submit a parental consent form.
 Also, your body needs to have a certain platelet count – which we’ll measure – to see if you are able to donate.

 How many platelets do I give?